BloomTechBackend/bd-team-project-priyanka/project_documents/designdoc.md

 *List the most important questions you have about your design, or things that you are still debating internally that you might like help working through.*

 1. To solve the problem,I have designed to get the nearby doctors across all the hospitals based on pincode.
 Should I implement more complicate design to fetch nearby doctors?
-2. To get the availability of doctors,I am dividing a day into 15minute framework.
+2. To get the availability of doctors,I am dividing a day into 15minute timewindow.
    I am storing availability of doctors on day basis in a different table in database.
 Is there any better way to figure out availability of doctor on a particular date?

 ## 3. Use Cases

-*This is where we work backwards from the customer and define what our customers would like to do (and why).
-You may also include use cases for yourselves, or for the organization providing the product to customers.*

 U1. *As a user, I can see the availability of doctors on a particular date across all hospitals based on pincode.*